lgomezt/tidyX/docs/source/examples/tutorial.rst

 mining, sentiment analysis, and various other natural language processing (NLP) tasks.
-However, dealing with Spanish tweets adds another layer of complexity due to language-specific nuances, slang, abbreviations, and other colloquial expressions.
-‘TidyX’ aims to streamline the preprocessing pipeline for Spanish tweets, making them ready for various NLP tasks such as text classification, topic modeling, sentiment analysis, and more.
+However, dealing with Spanish tweets adds another layer of complexity due to language-specific nuances, slang, abbreviations, and other colloquial expressions. ‘tidyX’ aims to streamline the preprocessing pipeline for Spanish tweets, making them ready for various NLP tasks such as text classification, topic modeling, sentiment analysis, and more.
 In this tutorial, we will focus on a